 Ballard and Seashore Dissertation Fellowship recipients who have taken their semester of funding are not eligible for Graduate College Summer Fellowships.

 Priority will be given to students who were employed as teaching assistants in the preceding academic year.
 Students may apply for a second summer support period; however, priority will be given to those who have not previously received this support.

-Applications can be submitted from March 1-March 14, 2019.
-The Graduate College will begin reviewing applications after the March 14 deadline.
+Applications can be submitted from February 25-March 11, 2021.
+The Graduate College will begin reviewing applications after the March 11 deadline.
 Students must submit their part of the application materials to their department at least two weeks prior to the Graduate College deadline.
 Check with your department as soon as possible for their deadlines as well as inform them that you intended to apply.